A Christmas Bonus means something different to all employees, and it’s something every company should consider.

 It amazes me from the ADP study how employees view gratitude from their employer differently.

-This means that you will always have an employee who won’t be as happy as the next.
+To break it down, you will always have an employee who won’t be as happy as the next.

-For example, that $1000 Christmas Bonus that my wife had reduced to $500 was upsetting for many employees yet new employees raved about their $100 Christmas Bonus.
+For example, that $1000 Christmas Bonus that my wife had reduced to $500 was upsetting for many employees, yet new employees raved about their $100 Christmas Bonus.

-When you give and take away it’s harder for employees to accept where someone new and receives a bonus for the first time.
+When you give and take away, it’s harder for employees to accept where someone new and receives a bonus for the first time.

 Rewarding Employees A Christmas Bonus

-Find out what your staff would like by hosting a survey with options that appeal to everyone including those who do not celebrate the holidays.
+Find out what your staff would like by hosting a survey with options that appeal to everyone, including those who do not celebrate the holidays.

-That doesn’t mean to say they will get what they want but at least it shows that the employer is open and ready to hear what they have to say.
+That doesn’t mean to say they will get what they want, but at least it shows that the employer is open and ready to hear what they have to say.

 That rang in at 23% compared to the National average of only 15% of employers offering a Christmas bonus.

-If for some reason you receive a bonus cancellation letter after receiving a bonus accept that as it is.
+If, for some reason, you receive a bonus cancellation letter after receiving a bonus, accept that as it is.

-Your company is working to keep everyone employed and that should mean more to employees than any bonus.
+Your company is working to keep everyone employed, and that should mean more to employees than any bonus.

 Perhaps in the future, your employer will bring that bonus back when the company is thriving again.